 Pallet jacks are versatile tools used to transport pallets and other small loads over short distances.
 They are common in stores and warehouses, and their size makes them suitable for personal and commercial use.

-Because they come in multiple sizes and styles, it’s important to understand the differences between different types of pallet jacks before renting or purchasing a new one.
+Because they come in multiple sizes and styles, it’s important to understand the differences between types of pallet jacks, and how they compare to forklifts, before choosing the right equipment for your job.
 If you’re looking to add a new pallet jack to your workspace, read on for an overview of the different types.

 Manual Pallet Jacks